Johnny Depp Accused Of Attacking Crew Member On ‘LAbyrinth’ Set

 Multiple sources told the media outlet Depp was so intoxicated during the production that he attacked a location manager.
 The alleged altercation included Johnny badgering and trying to punch the crew member, before he was yanked off the set.

 For those who are unfamiliar with Depp’s latest upcoming film, LAbyrinth stars Johnny as LAPD detective Russel Poole.
-Poole is the name of a real life detective who became known for his investigation into the death of Biggie Smalls.
+Poole is the name of a real-life detective who became known for his investigation into the death of Biggie Smalls.

 An inside source told Page Six the drama on the set of the film started shortly after Depp took charge in directing a scene before casting two of his friends for roles as a cop and a homeless man.
 A quote from an inside source seems to suggest Depp isn’t taking the filming of LAbyrinth as seriously as the rest of the cast and crew.